✈️ 1. Lodge complaints

-This will create an email addressed to the Minister for Transport, the Shadow Minister for Transport, Queensland Premier, Brisbane LM, Airservices CEO, BAC CEO, BAPAF, BACACG, and the ANO.
+This will create an email addressed to the Minister for Transport, the Shadow Minister for Transport, Queensland Premier, Brisbane Lord Mayor, Airservices CEO, BAC CEO, AAB, BACACG, and the ANO.

-We want you to write to your elected federal representative to detail the negative impacts the Brisbane flight paths are having on you and your family.
-Tell them you expect them to support the community’s eight key demands.
+Write to your federal MP and detail the negative impacts the Brisbane flight paths are having on you and your family.
+Tell them you expect them to support the community’s key demands.

-Please include your residential address in your email or letter as it is important for your MP to know whether you are one of their constituents.
-Please personalise your submission – this is crucial: Each letter must tell your own story from your own perspective in order to be effective.
+Please include your residential address as it is important for your MP to know whether you are one of their constituents.
+Personalise your submission – this is crucial: Each letter must tell your own story from your own perspective in order to be effective.

 You can find your MP’s name, office address and email here: